lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 Maintaining code is not an easy task.
 Any tool that helps in that process should be used to its full potential.

-During development, Git commands are the most used, just behind the commands to run the server and run the tests.
+During development, git commands are the most used, just behind the commands to run the server and run the tests.
-Since Git is so used, I have refined my workflow to be as efficient as possible: https://github.com/len-foss/bidoolgit/
+Since git is so used, I have refined my workflow to be as efficient as possible: https://github.com/len-foss/bidoolgit/
 Note that it does not include every command, just the ones that I use most commonly and which benefit from being shortened.

-A good Git history is often neglected, but it is a very valuable asset.
+A good git history is often neglected, but it is a very valuable asset.
 The only issue is that if no effort is put into it, no value can be extracted from it; it does not come for free.

 ## What makes a commit history valuable?